waynodiablo/Oystercard/pills/clojure.md

 ### Install a JDK

 Clojure runs on the Java Virtual Machine (JVM).
 In order to compile Clojure code you'll need a working JDK.

-If you run `lein` on the command line you will likely get a pop-up message saying that you need to install a JDK.
+Unless you've installed one before, running `lein` on the command line will ask you to install it.

 ![Install JDK](https://github.com/makersacademy/course/blob/master/pills/images/clojure/jdk.png)